techs-sus/cat/README.md

 # rolbox

-rolbox is a really stupid trollbox client for roblox
+rolbox is a random thing; idk what it is!

-rolbox is a really stupid name, give me a better one in pr (pls!)